-Crankbait lures, or fishing plugs as they're also known, are shaped and decorated to look like small baitfish.
-Their bodies are usually hard-moulded plastic or resin, although some wooden-bodied crankbaits (balsa or a hardwood such as beech) can still be found.
+Saltwater crankbait lures are shaped and decorated to look like small baitfish.
+Their bodies are usually hard-moulded plastic or resin, although some of the old-style wooden-bodied crankbaits (balsa or a hardwood such as beech) can still be found.

-As their name might suggest, crankbaits are intended primarily for use with a baitcasting outfit, although larger versions can also be used effectively as trolling lures.
+As their name might suggest, crankbait lures are intended primarily for use with a baitcasting outfit, although larger versions can also be used effectively as trolling lures.

 The most robust crankbaits will be constructed with the hooks and leader connection points connected together as shown here, rather than having them screwed in individually.